SciML/sciml.ai/gsoc/gsoc_diffeq.md

 **Mentors**: [Chris Rackauckas](https://github.com/ChrisRackauckas)

+**Expected Project Size**: 175 hour or 350 hour depending on the chosen subtasks.

+**Difficulty**: Medium to Hard depending on the chosen subtasks.

 ## Tools for global sensitivity analysis

 Global Sensitivity Analysis is a popular tool to assess the effect that parameters